murkl/arch-os/modules/installer/README.md

 ## Hooks

-Bash scripts the runtime calls by name.
+Bash scripts Oak calls by name.
 A hook that exists gets used, one that does not turns off that part of the interface.
 Any other file name under `hooks/` is rejected when the module loads.

 | Hook | Description |
 | --- | --- |